Skip to main content

 What to do when a First Horizon account holder dies

-Contact First Horizon's Trust and Estate Planning - Wealth Management — 4-step process, 6 required documents, and pod accounts: typically 5-10 business days after documentation is complete. estate accounts: varies based on probate requirements.
+Contact First Horizon's Trust and Estate Planning - Wealth Management — 6-step process, 6 required documents, and account verification for an estate is completed within 3-5 business days of receipt of the mailed dc200590 form. pod accounts: typically 5-10 business days after documentation is complete. estate accounts: varies based on probate requirements.

 First Horizon